anubhavsingh-123/personal-finance-tracker/README.md

+💰 Finance Tracker App – MERN Stack
+📝 Overview

-This is a full-stack Finance Tracker App built using the MERN stack – MongoDB, Express.js, React, and Node.js.
-The application allows users to securely sign up and log in using JWT-based authentication.
-Once logged in, users can manage their income and expenses, view a dashboard summary, and generate visual reports.
+This is a full-stack Finance Tracker App built using the MERN stack.
+Users can securely sign up and log in with JWT authentication, manage their income/expenses, and view a detailed financial dashboard.

-The dashboard displays the user’s total balance, income, and expense summary with a clean, responsive UI.
-Users can add, view, and delete income or expense items, and also download all their data as an Excel file.
-Interactive charts, including bar, line, and pie graphs, provide a quick overview of financial activity.

-This app uses React Router for navigation, Context API for user session management, and Tailwind CSS for styling.
-On the backend, it uses Express and MongoDB, with Mongoose for database interaction.
-Data export is handled using SheetJS, and charts are rendered using Recharts or Chart.js.
+🎯 Features

+Add, view, and delete income & expense entries

+Dashboard with balance, income, and expense summary

+Download data as Excel

+Interactive charts (bar/line/pie) for insights

+Fully responsive UI for mobile, tablet, and desktop

+🛠️ Tech Stack

+Frontend: React, Tailwind CSS, React Router

+State Management: Context API

+Backend: Node.js, Express.js, MongoDB, Mongoose

+Utilities: SheetJS for Excel export, Chart libraries for visuals

+🔐 Security

-All routes are protected to ensure only authenticated users can access the dashboard.
-The design is fully responsive and works across desktop, tablet, and mobile devices.
+All sensitive routes are protected using JWT-based authentication to ensure only authorized users can access financial data.